pingcap/docs/migrate-aurora-to-tidb.md

 You can pass the SecretKey and AccessKey of the account that has access to this Amazon S3 storage path into the TiDB Lightning node as environment variables.
 TiDB Lightning also supports reading credential files from `~/.aws/credentials`.

 1. Use TiDB Lightning to import data from an Amazon Aurora snapshot to TiDB.
-When running `tidb-lightning`, if you start the task directly from the command line, it might exit due to the `SIGHUP` signal.
-It is recommended to use a tool such as `nohup` or `screen`.
-Refer to the following steps 2 and 3 for details.

     ```shell
     export AWS_ACCESS_KEY_ID=${access_key}